 Cultural preservation through foodways

 After a career in the nonprofit sector specializing in youth development and low income housing, Valeria Velazquez Duenas founded her private chef and catering project Cocina House to provide healthful meals to clients across the Los Angeles area.
-Largely self taught, her culinary foundation rests on ancestral knowledge, certification in Holistic Nutrition through Natural Healing Institute, and training in plant based cuisine and wild foods foraging.
+Largely self taught, her culinary foundation rests on family knowledge, certification in Holistic Nutrition through Natural Healing Institute, and training in plant based cuisine and wild foods foraging.
 As Cocina House has evolved, Duenas has participated in event curation and local performative art events and exhibits, most recently participating in Pacific Standard Time LA/LA.
 Dueñas received an M.A. in Social Entrepreneurship, where she researched issues of inequality in the global food system, along with youth empowerment through culture and arts, which included participation in Haiti Through Our Eyes, a young women’s arts project in Port Au Prince.
-Future plans for Cocina House and personal culinary work include additional study and the launch of a biannual publication focusing on the intersections of holistic healing, gastronomy, women chefs, and ancestral-Indigenous foodways.
-When not doing food based work Valeria works in Education and Community Outreach for a Los Angeles area arts institution.
+Future plans include the launch of a biannual publication focusing on the intersections of holistic healing, gastronomy, and ancestral foodways.